RandomDude1297/Zaltys-Location-Generator/README.md

 # Zaltys-Location-Generator

-First of all here is the link to a documentation for Zaltys Locations I don't know anything that isn't written there: https://github.com/valahraban/AID-World-Info-research-sheet/blob/main/AID%20WI%20Research%20Sheet.md#zaltys-locations
+First of all here is the link to a documentation for Zaltys Locations.
+I don't know anything that isn't written there: https://github.com/valahraban/AID-World-Info-research-sheet/blob/main/AID%20WI%20Research%20Sheet.md#zaltys-locations

 The apk should work on phones with Android 4.1+ and with a 5.0+ screen (anything smaller will probably have problems)